Nebraska Revised Statute 38-316

 (5)(a) A postsecondary educational degree may be substituted for part of the supervised clinical work experience.
-The degree shall be from a regionally accredited postsecondary educational institution or the educational program shall be accredited by a nationally recognized accreditation agency.
+The degree shall be from an accredited postsecondary educational institution or the educational program.

 (b) An associate's degree in addictions or chemical dependency may be substituted for one thousand hours of supervised clinical work experience.

 (c) A bachelor's degree with a major in counseling, addictions, social work, sociology, or psychology may be substituted for two thousand hours of supervised clinical work experience.

 (d) A master's degree or higher in counseling, addictions, social work, sociology, or psychology may be substituted for four thousand hours of supervised clinical work experience.